 - On the DataPage DataSource screen, you can select the table or view as your data source, Style and Localization.
 Select whether your DataPage will be publicly accessible or restricted by an Authentication or Connection.

 In this scenario, Spring_2013_Seminars is the table used as the data source for this DataPage and the DataPage is named “Spring 2013 Seminars Calendar”.
-Both checkboxes are checked to enable Advanced Options and Parameters.
 No authentication is required.

 - On the Search Type screen, you can customize how the search will be performed.
 You can allow users to use a search form to select and filter the Results page or automatically display results based on a pre-defined criteria.
 If you decide to allow users to select data using a search form, check Allow users to select data using a search form.
 You can also check Automatically focus cursor on the first field, which allows the first field to be automatically selected.Alternatively, if you decide to filter data based on your pre-defined criteria, check Filter data based on your pre-defined criteria, which automatically directs your users to the results page based on set criteria and do not provide users with a search function.
 If this DataPage is protected by an Authentication or Connection, you can also enable Record Level Security, which correctly identifies and associates each user from the Authentication or Connection data source to the user’s record in the current data source.